azawadzka/ULPGC-CIU-Graphics/readme.md

 camera(x,y,z,cx,cy,cz,0,1,0);
 ```
-Chane spaceship position (slope, distance from the center of the installation) based on user input processed and passed as arguments:
+Change spaceship position (slope, distance from the center of the installation) based on user input processed and passed as arguments:
 ```java
 // Space_navigation.pde
 void readMouse() {